St Peter's Church, Warmsworth

 St Peter's Church is the parish church of Warmsworth, south-west of Doncaster in South Yorkshire, in England.

-The original St Peter's Church was Mediaeval.
-It was restored in the Georgian period, and rebuilt in the Victorian era.
-In 1939, a new St Peter's Church was commissioned by Reverend Herbert Raison, on a site half-a-mile from the original, and was funded by selling the old site.
+The original St Peter's Church was mediaeval.
+It was restored in the Georgian period and rebuilt in the Victorian era.
+In 1939, a new St Peter's Church was commissioned by Reverend Herbert Raison, on a site half a mile from the original, and was funded by selling the old site.
 The church was designed by Brundell & Faran, and built by P. P. Taylor.
-It was consecrated in 1942; the National Churches Trust claims that it was the only church in England to be consecrated during World War II.
+It was consecrated in 1942; the National Churches Trust claims that it was the only church in England to be consecrated during the Second World War.
 It was mentioned in a propaganda broadcaster by William Joyce.
 In 2003, the church was Grade II listed.